nodejitsu/prenup/README.md

 <img src="http://imgur.com/65WRt.gif" border="0"/>

-prenup is a [node.js][11] web application (<i>protip: it kinda works without node.js if you just open index.html in your browser</i>) project planning tool that allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarions, and unit tests.
+prenup allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarions, and unit tests.

 ## features